-YWCA Glendale’s annual Adopt-a-Family program
+YWCA Glendale and Pasadena’s annual Adopt-a-Family program

-YWCA Glendale provides resources and support to survivors of domestic violence and their children so that they can achieve self-sufficiency and live free from violence.
-Each year, donors at YWCA Glendale make holiday wishes come true for families affected by domestic violence.
+YWCA Glendale and Pasadena provides resources and support to survivors of domestic violence and their children so that they can achieve self-sufficiency and live free from violence.
+Each year, donors at YWCA Glendale and Pasadena make holiday wishes come true for families affected by domestic violence.
 Through our Adopt-a-Family program, each family provides a list of their most needed items and donors are matched with family profiles and their wish lists.

 Our 2020 Adopt A Family Registration Has Closed